benjaminjohnson310/The-Eat-App/README.md

 - Sure to also create and amend / update contract for user agreement between all accountable parties.
 I.e. workloads, completions of assigned tasks, checklist to ensure objectives met.

 - Contract was added so later there will be and amended section with all active members acknowledgement of receipt of contract.

+Made updates.
+Used local storage to save orders by email address and customer name.
+Attached this funcion to the create order button